 - Black Minority Ethnic organisations focusing on ending VAWG

 - Women's community organisations where delivery services aimed at ending VAWG is the main focus

 - Specialist community organisations (e.g. disability rights groups, providing services aimed at ending VAWG)

 For individual organisations, two-year grants between £30,000 (£15,000 per year) and £100,000 (£50,000 per year) are available.

 Partnerships of up to three organisations can apply for two-year grants of up to £120,000 (£60,000 per year) for the partnership.

-- A minimum of 60% of funding will be prioritised for grassroots, by and for, BME specialist organisations.
+A minimum of 60% of funding will be prioritised for led by and for, Black Minority Ethnic specialist organisations.

-- A maximum of 40% of funding is for specialist grassroots community organisations who provide services for marginalised and minoritised groups such as disabled women, LBTQ+ women, women with no recourse to public funds (NRPF) and women involved in prostitution.
+A maximum of 40% of funding is for specialist grassroots community organisations who provide services for marginalised and minoritised groups such as disabled women, LGBTQ+ women, women with no recourse to public funds (NRPF) and women involved in prostitution and exploitation.

-If you have any questions, or experience any accessibility issues with any documents and need an alternative format, please email the dedicated email address VAWGGrassrootsFund@londoncf.org.uk or call us on 020 3982 8803.
+If you have any questions, or experience any accessibility issues with any documents and need an alternative format, please email VAWGGrassrootsFund@londoncf.org.uk or call us on (0)20 7582 5117.

-Do also keep an eye on our Twitter page for daily updates using the hashtag #VAWGGrassrootsFund.
+Do also keep an eye out for updates on our Twitter or LinkedIn pages (using the hashtag #VAWGGrassrootsFund).